Suzuki Carry: Complete Guide

 The Suzuki Carry is the undisputed king of kei trucks in the North American import market.
 First introduced in 1961 as the Suzulight Carry, this mini truck has evolved through eleven generations and remains in production today.
 For most American buyers, the Carry is the entry point into kei truck ownership, and for good reason: it is the most widely available, the most affordable, and has the largest aftermarket support network of any Japanese mini truck.

 Suzuki's kei truck lineage traces back to the earliest days of Japan's kei vehicle regulations.
-The original Carry was rear-engined and air-cooled, but the platform matured significantly through the 1970s and 1980s.
+The original Carry was rear engined and air cooled, but the platform matured significantly through the 1970s and 1980s.
 The tenth generation (1991-1998) and eleventh generation (1999-2013) are the models most commonly imported to the United States, as they fall within or are approaching the 25-year import threshold required by federal law.
+Check the import eligibility timeline to see exactly which Carry generations are legal to import right now.

 The Carry's influence extends beyond Suzuki's own dealer network.
-The same truck is sold as the Mazda Scrum and (since 2013) the Nissan Clipper — badge-engineered variants with identical mechanicals and fully interchangeable parts.
+The same truck is sold as the Mazda Scrum and (since 2013) the Nissan Clipper, all badge engineered variants with identical mechanicals and fully interchangeable parts.
 If you find a Scrum at a lower price than an equivalent Carry, you are getting the same truck.
+Suzuki also builds the Suzuki Every, the van version of the Carry platform, which shares the same engine and drivetrain in a fully enclosed body.
+The Every is a popular choice for camper conversions, food truck builds, and other mobile businesses.

-The Carry's reputation for reliability is well-earned.
+The Carry's reputation for reliability is well earned.
 Suzuki's engineering philosophy for this platform has always prioritized simplicity and durability over raw performance.
+In early 2026, Suzuki gave the Carry its first facelift in 12 years, bringing new LED headlights, a full safety suite, and the lifestyle-oriented X Limited trim, confirming the platform's long-term future.
 Many Carries imported from Japan arrive with under 50,000 kilometers on the odometer, having spent their lives on Japanese farms or in light commercial duty.

 Specifications